Being married to an ‘aspie’ can be difficult. Parenting one can be tough too. Hypnotherapy could help!

 The exhaustion can strain other relationships too

 It’s a sad fact that parents of children with disabilities are more likely to divorce than those with neurotypical children.
-I think the figure is said to be somewhere around 80%.
+I think the figure is said to be somewhere around 80%, though this has been challenged in recent times.
 Marriage can be difficult and having children with special needs can place an extra strain upon things.

 Sometimes the amount of input needed by a child with asperger’s can require such devotion that the marital relationship becomes neglected.
 Sometimes differences over parenting strategies become heightened when they concern autistic children.